osmandapp/web/main/docs/user/start-with/main-menu.md

 ### Active Profile (Android)

-Main menu provides quick access to switch and [customize profile](../personal/profiles.md).
+*Main Menu* provides quick access to switch and [customize profile](../personal/profiles.md).
 Main purpose of profiles to have different application look & fill for navigation.
 Though you could use it to customize screen & widgets and switch profiles for different view purposes.
 All [settings](../personal/profiles.md) are configured separately for each profile.

 ![profile_menu](@site/static/img/menu/profile_menu.png)